 Computational and Mathematical Finance combines financial theory with a solid grounding in quantitative methods to allow students to model and analyze the complexity of financial decisions under uncertainty.
 The advanced courses in the Finance Division are designed to provide students with an in-depth knowledge of financial markets and instruments, while the advanced courses in the Mathematics and Sciences Division emphasize mathematical derivations, rigorous analytical thinking, and the use of statistical, simulation, and optimization software tools.

-Sponsored by: Finance Division and Math and Science Division
+Math and Science Division

 Faculty contacts serve as advisers to those students who have an interest in the given concentration.
 You should feel free to contact these faculty members with questions.

 Courses from which Students Must Choose a Minimum Distribution Choose two of the following: